Edo people

 The Edo people, also referred to as the Benin people, are an Edoid-speaking ethnic group.
-They are prominently native to the Edo South senatorial district which make up seven local government areas of Edo State, Nigeria.
-They are speakers of the Edo language and are the descendants of the founders of the Benin Kingdom, the Ogiso.
-They are closely related to other Edoid ethnic groups, such as the Esan, the Etsakọ, the Isoko, the Owan and the Urhobo as well as other southern ethnic groups.
+They are prominently native to the Edo South senatorial district which comprises seven local government areas of Edo State.
+The Edo people speak the Edo language and are the descendants of the founders of the Benin Kingdom, the Ogiso.
+Even other Edoid ethnic groups, such as the Esan, the Etsakọ, the Isoko, the Owan and the Urhobo as well as other southern ethnic groups migrated from the Benin kingdom.

-The names Benin and Bini are Portuguese corruptions, ultimately from the word Ubini, which came into use during the reign of Oba (ruler) Ewuare, c.
+The name Benin is a Portuguese corruption, ultimately from the word Ubini, which came into use during the reign of Oba (ruler) Ewuare, c.
 1440.
-Ubini is an Edo word meaning 'livable', used by Pa Idu, the progenitor of the Edo state people, to describe the area found as a livable locale during their sojourn from Egypt.
-Ubini was later corrupted to Bini by the mixed ethnicities living together at the centre; and further corrupted to Benin around 1485, when the Portuguese began trade relations with Oba Ewuare giving them coral beads, which the Edo people call 'Ivie'.
+Ubini was later corrupted to Bini by the mixed ethnicities living together at the centre; and further corrupted to Benin around 1485, when the Portuguese began trade relations with Oba Ewuare giving them some coral beads, which the Edo people call 'Ivie'.